Skip to content

 Timeouts and cancellation

 • timeout — Milliseconds; uses an internal AbortController merged with signal via mergeAbortSignals.
+When the internal timeout fires first (user signal not aborted), the error code is ERR_TIMEOUT.
+Pure user abort → ERR_CANCELED.

 • signal — External AbortSignal; combined with timeout abort.